Aircraft cleaning: Not just clean - pristine

 The first thing to be done when the aircraft enters the hangar is for all the highly sensitive sensors and instruments such as speed, temperature, and altitude sensors to be masked and the wheels encased to protect the tires and brakes from chemical solvents.
 Then the dry wash can begin.
 The personnel apply a thin layer special cleaning paste to the surface.
 The paste bonds with dirt, and after polishing and drying it seals the surface.
 Unpainted parts of the engines are left so that the surface material is not corroded, which could make it porous.
 Special cleansing agents are also used for the hand-cleaning of the windows.
 These agents were first tested and certified in Lufthansa Technik's in-house laboratories.
 All the cleaning cloths used can be washed and reused.

 A dry wash requires considerably more effort than a wet wash.
 Around 20 cleaning personnel work on a wide-bodied aircraft for an average of 24 hours, whereas a wet wash can be completed within eight hours.
 But the work - up to 450 hours in total - pays off, both for Lufthansa Technik and for the airline customers.
 During a wet wash, because of the sensitive on-board electronics, no other work can be carried out on the aircraft.
 With a dry wash, though, maintenance work and interior cleaning can be carried out at the same time.
-It is good for the environment, too, with kerosene savings of up to two percent, and the dry wash eliminates the need for complex and intensive filtering of the water contaminated with dirt and cleansing agents.
+It is good for the environment, too, with kerosene savings of up to 0,2 percent, and the dry wash eliminates the need for complex and intensive filtering of the water contaminated with dirt and cleansing agents.
 The only part of the aircraft that Lufthansa still cleans with water and cleaning fluid is the undercarriage, which is always extremely dirty.